vantezzen/cauldron-js/README.md

     This is why `Cauldron.js` is still very bare-bones, having only a few elemental features and serving as a proof-of-concept.

-2. Moving all processes into the browser also slows down the server ping.
+2. Moving all processes into the browser also slows down all actions (a lot!).

-    This results in actions sometimes needing up to one second to get to the other clients.
+    This results in actions sometimes needing up to a few seconds to get to the other clients, depending on the load.

-3. `Cauldron.js` saves all game data (worlds etc.) inside the browser.
-This limits the storage availible to only 10-50MB (depending on the current browser), making it impossible to save larger maps.
+3. `Cauldron.js` saves all game data (worlds etc.) inside IndexedDB.
+This limits the storage availible to 5MB on most mobile devices and up to 20GB on desktops with large hard drives.
+This results in the size of the map being limited too.

 ## Usage
 Try a demo of `Cauldron.js` on <...> or [install it on your own server](#Installation).